Challenge level: 2 out of 5

 Pay your registration fee (£349) and airport taxes/fuel surcharge (approx. £350), and fundraise £3,990 or more for your chosen charity.

 This challenge is designed for solo challengers and families looking for an amazing goal to train and get fit for.
 A number of the people who will take part on this challenge will have little or no fitness level when they sign up.
 Our three-day trek with the Maasai Mara people is the perfect motivation to get fit and have an experience of a lifetime.

 As a trek designed for both individuals and families, it's less challenging than our overseas adventures.
 So it's a great "gateway challenge".
-Before you know it, you'll be hooked and taking on a longer trek in 2021!
+Before you know it, you'll be hooked and taking on a longer trek next year!